 Therefore, in times of financial crisis, the TED spread can increase.
 For instance, during the 2008 crisis, the spread increased to 150-200 bps.
 At the peak of the crisis, in 2008, the spread went above the 300 bps, breaking the previous record at the time of the Black Monday crash of 1987.

 Before the crisis, the spread was in the range between 20 to 60 basis points.
 Similarly, after the crisis in the year 2010, the spread came back to its long-term average of 30 basis points and even hit the low of 11 bps in March.
 However, following the Greek debt crisis and concerns over the financial health of the eurozone, the spread started rising again and reached 45 bps by June.

 TED vs. LIBOR-OIS Spread

 LIBOR-OIS spread is also a good indicator of credit risk in the banking sector.
 The OIS (overnight indexed swap) is the interest rate of a country’s central bank over time, for instance, the Federal funds rate for the US.
 Thus, OIS includes very minimal credit risk.
-Like the TED spread, the LIBOR-OIS spread (the difference between LIBOR and OIS) also indicate the health of the banking system and credit risk.1–4
+Like the TED spread, the LIBOR-OIS spread (the difference between LIBOR and OIS) also indicates the banking system’s health and credit risk.